Hemi engines are a great pick for engine lovers. But like all motors, problems are inevitable. One then may ask, what are 5.7 Hemi problems?

 - Change the air conditioning filter if necessary.

-- Check the brake linings thoroughly, and replace it if necessary.
+- Check the brake linings thoroughly, and replace them if necessary.

 - Inspect exhaust system.